Skip to content

 As a result, when a location filter is applied, Total Site Traffic may decrease, while the number of Logged-in Users remains unchanged.
 This can make Logged-in Users appear higher than Total Site Traffic in some filtered reports.

-Q: How to use Total Site Traffic in place of Sessions metric?
+Q: Why use Total Site Traffic metric in-lieu of Sessions metric?